JakeTM9/Parallel_Final_Project/README.md

-# Python Flask App Positive/Negative Sentiment Analysis
+# Python Flask App BlackJack Parallel Simulation

-This is a minimal Flask app that has the user input a user review and hit the submit button.
-The user is then redirected to a page that displays the review as well as the prediction.
+This is a minimal Flask app that has the user input desired number of simulations, the players hand, and the dealers hand.
+The user is then redirected to a page that displays some relevant data as well as the results of the simulation.

-The app has a saved tensorflow model to make the prediction.
-The model uses [Twitter Airline Review Data](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) to train.

-I followed [this guide](https://techvidvan.com/tutorials/python-sentiment-analysis/) to create the sentiment analysis model and [this guide](https://www.tensorflow.org/tutorials/keras/save_and_load) to save the model

-# To Re-Train the Model

-If you want to train the model using more epochs or a different way.
-Trainer.py is included and can be run.
-Be sure to delete "sentiment_analysis_model.h5" from the app directory in order to save the new model.

 # Instructions